Amazon makes bid to spoil Walmart-Flipkart deal: report

 Walmart and Amazon’s interest in gaining share in India comes after both retailers have struggled to grow in China, ultimately losing ground to Chinese e-commerce firm Alibaba Group Holding Ltd.

-Walmart’s urgency to stem market share losses to rivals like Aldi or Amazon has also seen it launch talks to merge its British arm Asda with Sainsbury’s.

-It marks a shift in Walmart’s traditional approach of building a business on its own.
+“The stakes are really high for Walmart,” said Brian Yarbrough, senior research analyst with Edward Jones.
+“It will be very hard for them to win India back if they miss this opportunity.”

+Investors expect faster returns from Walmart’s investments compared to Amazon, said Yarbrough, a move that limits the brick-and-mortar retailer’s ability to spend big on acquisitions in growth markets.

-Overall, sales from Walmart International, which runs about 6,300 stores globally, stood at $118 billion in the fiscal year ended 2018, down nearly 14 percent from 2014.
+Sales from Walmart International, which runs about 6,300 stores globally, stood at $118 billion in the fiscal year ended 2018, down nearly 14 percent from 2014.

-This was in large part due to adverse currency movements, which hurt the money repatriated from its foreign arms, but also because of a series of missteps in major markets.

 In an effort to fix its international performance, Walmart in January appointed Chief Operating Officer Judith McKenna to run its international unit and has indicated it will focus on its core North American markets and growth markets like China and India.

-Walmart initially entered the Indian market in 2007 through a joint venture with India’s Bharti Enterprises, years before Amazon arrived.

-That joint venture was called off in 2013, but it still owns 21 wholesale cash-and-carry supermarkets in the country.
+Its urgency to stem market share losses has seen it launch talks to merge its British arm Asda with Sainsbury’s.

-In an interview with Reuters on Tuesday, McKenna said India was a “growth market,” and downplayed analyst criticism that the company has been slow to move in the country.
+In an interview with Reuters on Tuesday, McKenna downplayed analyst criticism that the company has been slow to move in India.

 “We have been deliberate and thoughtful, we were not slow to respond,” she said.